-Mesh based on edge polylines
+• Mesh based on edge polylines

-This draws a mesh between 3dpoly boundaries with the mesh edge nodes exactly the same as the 3dpoly.
-This allows modelling a mesh on a boundary that contains corners.
+This draws a mesh between 3d polyline boundaries with the mesh edge nodes exactly the same as the 3d polyline.
+This allows modeling a mesh on a boundary that contains corners.

 A consequence of this method is that the mesh nsurf and msurf are determined by the 3dpoly node count and also that the top/bottom and left/right polys must each have the same number of nodes;